How a Hemp Crackdown Could Reshape Cannabis Retail Real Estate in Texas

 Let’s talk numbers:

-SB3 threatens to unravel that entire ecosystem.
+SB3 threatened to unravel that entire ecosystem.
 Most retailers can’t pivot fast enough.
 The fallout?
 Lost sales tax revenue, lower foot traffic, commercial vacancies, and real estate instability—especially in high-visibility corridors.

 Shifting Strategies: How Businesses and CRE Are Adapting to SB3